 Scholarships were donated by Insulation Specialists Inc. and Pennsylvania Dutch Funnel Cakes.
-Each contestant received special gifts from the following program supporters - Camp Fire, Dutch Bros.
-Coffee, Ellingsen / Paxton / Johnson Orthodontics, HUB International, Interstate Fair Food Vendors, Alysa Norton, Pepsi Beverages Company, Pizza Rita, Ron's Drive-In, Sky High Sports, Spokandy, Spokane Indians Baseball, Wild Walls, and YMCA of the Inland Northwest.
+Each contestant received special gifts from the following program supporters - Busy B Farm, Camp Fire, Design Decals, HUB International, Interstate Fair Food Vendors, KuKuRuZa, Pepsi Beverages Company, Pizza Rita, Pizza Hut, Sky High Sports, Spokandy, Spokane Indians Baseball, Wild Walls, and the Wolfe Family.